-The Chief of Staff stated that a preemptive air strike would have tremendous advantages.
-For some reason, he ignored the fact that the weather conditions rendered an attack on the missile batteries impossible.
-He may have overlooked them, or perhaps he hoped the clouds would disperse by midday.
-Elazar explained that if a preemptive strike were not authorized, the IAF would be ready to attack at once, “simultaneously with the enemy’s attack,” although this, too, was an ambiguous statement because he knew that war was scheduled for sundown, at which point the air force would be unable to execute an effective attack.
-The discussion, however, continued until, at some point, Dayan realized the error of dragging out the decision and urged the participants to decide because “we’re losing time.”
+Elazar supported a preemptive air strike, despite weather conditions an attack on the missile batteries impossible.
+Perhaps he overlooked them or was optimistic that they would change.
+He ambiguously said if not approved, the IAF would attack “simultaneously with the enemy’s attack.
+Elazar was aware that a war was expected at sundown, when an effective airborne attack would not be possible.
+Dayan eventually pressed for an immediate decision because “we’re losing time.”

-Meir decided to act on the diplomatic side and use the U.S. channel to try to stop the war by signaling to the enemy that its intentions were known.
-At 10 a.m., she met with U.S. Ambassador Kenneth Keating and told him that while Israel was aware of Syria and Egypt’s plan to attack, it would not strike the first blow.
-However, it would know how to repel the Arab assault.
-Keating reiterated the U.S. assessment that the Arab troop formations were defensive in nature.
-Meir asked him to inform the Egyptians and Soviets that Israel would not attack but would respond if attacked.
-The ambassador promised to pass the message on to the secretary of state but also mentioned that he was asleep.
+Meir chose a diplomatic approach, using the U.S. channel to try avert war by signaling to the enemy that its intentions were known At 10 a.m., she met with U.S. Ambassador Keating, notifying him that Israel was aware of Syria and Egypt’s plan to attack, but would not strike first.
+Keating maintained that the Arab troop formations seemed defensive, to which Meir asked him to convey to Egypt and the Soviets that Israel would not attack but would retaliate if attacked.
+The ambassador promised to pass the message on to Kissinger, mentioning he was asleep.

-Concurrently, the General Staff began discussions about implementing the war plans.
-At 11 a.m., these were presented to the defense minister who was told that one regular brigade was deployed along the southern front and that two additional armored brigades would very soon be in place behind the first to back it up and respond to frontline developments.
-Because of Gonen’s decision to move the brigades from their base to arrive just before 6 in the evening, Dayan was still unaware that the situation at the Suez Canal would be much grimmer than what had been described at the General Staff discussion..
-Shortly thereafter, when the call-up was at its peak, Dayan, who had just received the details about the call-up, asked, “What happens if war doesn’t break out?”, meaning that he still believed there was a real chance war would not break out, and was therefore concerned what to do with the reservists who may have been called up in vain.
+Meanwhile, the General Staff discussed war plans.
+At 11 a.m., they briefed Dayan about the troops’ positions along the southern front and anticipated reinforcements by 6 p.m.
+Still not realizing the gravity of the situation at the Suez Canal, Dayan, upon learning of the full call-up at its peak, asked, “What happens if war doesn’t break out?”; meaning that he still believed there was a real chance war would not break out, and was therefore concerned what to do with the reservists who may have been called up in vain.

 At this point, the military high command was relatively calm.
-According to the plan, IDF troops were supposed to hold the line until October 8 and then, after all the reservists were in place, transition to offense.
-The IAF was meant to attack concurrently with the enemy’s assault.
-All the while, AMAN kept receiving data indicating the start of a war but, despite the information, AMAN’s assessment remained that war was not certain.
+IDF troops were supposed to hold the line until October 8 and then transition to offense once all the reservists were in place, with the IAF attacking concurrently with the enemy’s assault.
+Although AMAN kept receiving data indicating the start of a war, it continued to insist that war was not certain.